 The Last Word on Weightlifting for Weight Loss

 The key to weight loss is to burn more calories than you eat.
 Weight loss is a simple process.
-Weightlifting causes weight loss by causing you to work when you are working out and to maintain the muscle you built when you are not working out.
+Weightlifting causes weight loss by causing you to work while working out and maintaining the muscle you build when you are not working out.
 You should combine cardio, resistance training, and a sensible weight-loss diet.

 Finally, be patient with the process.
 Improve your physical appearance and ability, which leads to long-term weight loss.
 There are many benefits to building power and endurance.
 Some benefits include long life, better sex, more productivity, less fatigue, and a better mood.
 Also, it doesn’t hurt to look and feel great.
 What has been your experience with weightlifting for weight loss?
-Please share your response in the comment section below.
+If you or someone you know is considering weight loss, share this article on Facebook or Twitter so that others can learn more about losing weight.